vincode-io/Zavala/README.md

 A dedicated outliner for macOS, iPadOS, and iOS.

+## Download

+Keep in mind, this is an application in active development.
+You should not entrust any important information to it.
+It is a little buggy and incomplete.
+I recommend that any important documents you create with it, you back up by exporting them as OPML files.

+[Pre-release Download](https://github.com/vincode-io/Zavala/releases/latest/download/Zavala.app.zip) (Requires macOS 11 Big Sur)

+You can install the [TestFlight.app](https://developer.apple.com/testflight/) on your iPad or iPhone and get the TestFlight version of Zavala for iOS by clicking this [link](https://testflight.apple.com/join/iFbND23m) on your iPhone or iPad.

 ## Community

 Let's talk outliners!
 Head over to [Discussions](https://github.com/vincode-io/Zavala/discussions) for outliner discussion and to express what you would like to see in an outliner application.
 Be sure to read our [Code of Conduct](https://github.com/vincode-io/Zavala/wiki/Code-of-Conduct).